-I am a Black multiracial Queer woman, born at Fort Hood in Killeen, Texas.
+I am a Black, Samoan, and Queer woman, born at Fort Hood in Killeen, Texas.
 My parents met in the Army (due to some frowned upon fraternization) and raised me in Grayson, Georgia.
 Despite both my parents being from small country towns, I am a city girl at heart with a deep love of sweet tea, college football, bonfires, and whiskey.
 On an average day, you can catch me overly caffeinated singing/rapping to my cells, making jokes on twitter, replying to emails in <20 minutes, and checking in on my Nana.

 In 2014, I earned my bachelor's degree in neuroscience & classical history from Agnes Scott College, a private all-women's liberal arts school located in Decatur, GA.
 I went on to earn my Ph.D. in neuroscience from the Interdisciplinary Program in Neuroscience at Georgetown University located in Washington, D.C. in May 2020.

 In July 2020, I joined the Faundez lab as a postdoc at Emory University to return to the South and train in cellular neuroscience, mentorship, and teaching.